consistentlyBetter/ivd/paper/paper.md

 Standard mixed-effects models partition variance into between-group and within-group components, typically assuming the within-group residual variance ($\sigma^2$) is homogeneous across all groups [@raudenbush_hierarchical_2002].
 While Mixed-Effects Location Scale Models (MELSM) relax this assumption by allowing $\sigma^2$ to vary as a function of covariates and random effects [@hedeker_application_2008], they do not inherently provide a decision rule for identifying *which* specific units deviate significantly from the average consistency.

 In the `ivd` package MELSMs are expanded with the implementation of the SS-MELSM.
 This method computes a Posterior Inclusion Probability (PIP) for each cluster's scale random effect.
-A high PIP indicates strong evidence that a specific cluster belongs to the "slab" distribution, as it translates into a larger Bayes factor for including the $k$th random effect for the $j$th school, meaning it exhibits unusually high or low variability compared to other clustering units [@rodriguez_who_2022, williams_putting_2021].

-# `ivd`

-The package serves as a user-friendly frontend for **nimble** [@de_valpine_programming_2017], allowing SS-MELSMs to be fitted using standard R formula syntax without needing to write custom BUGS or NIMBLE code.
-The core function, `ivd()`, accepts two formulas: a `location_formula` for the mean structure and a `scale_formula` for the within-cluster variance structure.

-The statistical model simultaneously estimates fixed and random effects for both the location and the scale.
+The  model simultaneously estimates fixed and random effects for both the location and the scale.
 For the scale model, the residual standard deviation $\sigma_{ij}$ is modeled as a log-linear function of covariates.
-The random effects associated with the scale intercept are subject to the spike-and-slab prior, where a binary indicator $\delta_j$ determines inclusion.
-A high PIP for $\delta_j$ indicates strong evidence that the unit belongs to the "slab" distribution. `ivd` leverages the **future** package, enabling parallel processing of Markov Chain Monte Carlo (MCMC) chains.
+The random effects associated with the scale intercept are subject to the spike-and-slab prior, where a binary indicator $\delta_{jk}$ determines inclusion.
+A high PIP for $\delta_j$ indicates strong evidence that the unit belongs to the "slab" distribution, as it translates into a larger Bayes factor for including the $k$th random effect for the $j$th school [@rodriguez_who_2022, @williams_putting_2021].
+The PIPs are determined by the proportion of MCMC samples where $\delta_{jk} = 1$.

+The package serves as a user-friendly frontend for NIMBLE [@de_valpine_programming_2017], allowing SS-MELSMs to be fitted using standard R formula syntax without needing to write custom BUGS or NIMBLE code.
+Popular probabilistic programming languages like Stan do not support discrete parameters directly, making the implementation of such models difficult for applied researchers.
+The core function, `ivd()`, accepts two formulas: a `location_formula` for the mean structure and a `scale_formula` for the within-cluster variance structure. `ivd` leverages the future package [@bengtsson_2021], enabling parallel processing of Markov Chain Monte Carlo (MCMC) chains.

 ## Analysis and Visualization

 The `summary()` method returns the fixed effects for both location and scale, along with the PIPs for the random scale effects.
+Convergence of each estimate is summarised with computation of $\hat{R}$, and estimation efficiency by the effective sample size [@vehtariRankNormalization2021].
-To facilitate the detection of atypical units, the package includes several visualization methods via the `plot()` function.

-Users can generate different plots by specifying the `type` argument in the `plot()` function: `pip` is the default argument and is used to show units exceeding a certain probability threshold (e.g., 0.75 as default). `funnel` visualizes the relationship between the PIP and the estimated within-cluster standard deviation.
-Additionally, `outcome` displays the interaction between average performance and consistency.
+To facilitate the detection of atypical units, the package includes several visualization methods, specified by the `type` argument in the `plot()` function: `pip` is the default argument and is used to show units exceeding a certain probability threshold (e.g., 0.75 as default). `funnel` visualizes the relationship between the PIP and the estimated within-cluster standard deviation.
+Finally, `outcome` displays the interaction between average performance and consistency.
 For MCMC convergence diagnostics, the `codaplot()` function offers access to trace and density plots for specific parameters.

 ## Model Comparison

 Comparison of competing models is supported through the Widely Applicable Information Criterion (WAIC), which can be computed during estimation (`WAIC = TRUE` is set by default).
-Furthermore, `ivd` stores the pointwise log-likelihood matrix, making it compatible with the **loo** package for computing the Leave-One-Out Information Criterion (LOO-IC).
+Furthermore, `ivd` stores the pointwise log-likelihood matrix, making it compatible with the loo package [@loo] for computing predictive accuracy with the Pareto smoothed importance sampling Leave-one-out cross-validation (PSIS-LOO) [@vehtari_practical_2017].

 # Usage Example